MattRob77/MattRob77.github.io/_posts/2019-10-26-vocabulary_resilience.markdown

 ---
 layout: post
 title:      "Vocabulary Resilience..."
-date:       2019-10-26 23:23:50 +0000
+date:       2019-10-26 19:23:51 -0400
 permalink:  vocabulary_resilience
 ---

-What a relief and a lot of satification I got from completing my first project.
+What a relief and a lot of satisfaction I got from completing my first project.
 I wanted to be honest in this post and show that even though there may be doubts about completing a project you can succeed!

 ![](http://giphygifs.s3.amazonaws.com/media/qiewqF2IEg1qM/giphy.gif)